-Former University of Idaho player Kiel (pronounced Kyle) McDonald has taken over as coach of running backs for the Eagles.
-He will also assume the role as video coordinator.
+Former University of Idaho player Kiel (pronounced Kyle) McDonald enters his second season as coach of running backs for the Eagles.
+He also handles the role of video coordinator.

 Prior to coming to EWU, McDonald was a graduate assistant coach for Dennis Erickson at Arizona State University in 2011.
 He was an offensive quality control coach for the Sun Devils, who finished 6-7 and lost to Boise State in the Maaco Bowl in Las Vegas, Nev.